 The Act is revised, bringing the Roman Catholic Church into the College.
 The Act allows the recognition of ‘Associated Teaching Institutions’ that teach the degrees of the MCD.
 The role of Dean is created.
 A BTheol is created as a new undergraduate degree.

 The University of Divinity (UD) begins operation as a University, following approval in 2011 by the Victorian Government.
 The first Chancellor and Vice-Chancellor are appointed.
-The teaching institutions become Colleges of the University.
+The teaching institutions are designated as Colleges of the University.
 In 2016 the Act is revised to be renamed as the University of Divinity Act 1910 with effect from 1 January 2017.